The Hunger Crisis: Facts and How to Help

 - One in three people suffer from some level of malnutrition.

-- The Central African Republic is the world's hungriest country (Global Hunger Index).
+- Somalia is the world's hungriest country (Global Hunger Index).

 - After a decade of decline, world hunger has been increasing since 2015.
 The world has not had this many hungry people since 2010 (FAO).

 World hunger is a complex problem that cannot be easily solved.
 It's connected to many other complex problems like poverty, inequality, conflict, and climate change.
 There is no one solution that will work for every community around the world.
 Ending world hunger is not just about providing more food to people, so CRS takes a comprehensive approach through other programs in sectors like agriculture, microfinance, and education.
-In the U.S., CRS launched Lead the Way, a multi-year campaign to raise funds and advocate to end world hunger.
-Together, we can lead the way on ending this crisis through prayer, education, and action.
+In the U.S., CRS launched a multi-year campaign to raise funds and advocate to end world hunger.
+Together, we can work towards ending this crisis through prayer, education, and action.

 Drought in Guatemala